 Labor intensive example

 This may occur, for example, when the government introduces an environmental tax and devotes the revenues to cuts in the labor tax.Here are a few examples of labor-intensive industries: Textile Manufacturing: The process of creating fabrics involves several labor-intensive tasks .
 Examples of Labor Intensive Businesses.Labor-intensive definition: requiring or using a large supply of labor, relative to capital.
 Purpose – The entry of the labor-intensive companies to an emerging market causes significant changes like the .
-Most PEPs emphasize the use of labour-intensive methods for the implementation of labour-intensive projects.
-We welcome feedback: report an example sentence to the Collins team. the labor-intensive task of weaving cloth.
+Most PEPs emphasize the use of labour-intensive methods for the implementation of labour-intensive projects. the labor-intensive task of weaving cloth.
+Examples of these goods are shoes and textile products such as jeans.
 Housework In some cases, labor economics models the value generated by non-compensated work such as housework, preparation of meals, household maintenance .1 Agriculture and Farming.comRecommandé pour vous en fonction de ce qui est populaire • Avis

 Labor Intensive